 - Set boundaries: In addition to setting time limits on your social media usage, you could limit what you see.
 Maybe unfollow anyone that posts triggering or harmful content.

-Do You Have a Social Media Addiction Claim?
+Do You Have a Social Media Withdrawal Claim?

 There are already pending lawsuits against Meta (Facebook and Instagram), Snap (Snapchat), ByteDance (TikTok), and Google (YouTube) that involve issues surrounding social media addiction and adolescents.
 If you or a loved one has been addicted to social media and suffered psychological or physical harm, you could be entitled to financial compensation.
 Some examples of harm related to social media usage are suicide/self-harm, anxiety, depression, and eating disorders.

 When you file a lawsuit against these large social media companies, you show that it’s not ok for them to continue encouraging such addictive and dangerous behaviors.
-The Reich & Binstock personal injury lawyer team will fight the social media companies on you and your family’s behalf.
+The Reich & Binstock Houston personal injury lawyer team will fight the social media companies on your and your family’s behalf.

 After years of using social media, we better understand how it can negatively affect a person’s mental and physical health.
 It’s time for social media companies to be held liable for the damages they have caused.
 If social media have harmed you or a loved one, you deserve compensation, like any other product liability or personal injury case.
 To discuss your case with one of our attorneys at Reich & Binstock, call us today at 713-622-7271.